-On December 28, 1944, the Father moved from the church to the new rectory.
+On December 28, 1944, the Fathers moved from the church to the new rectory.
 On January 7, 1945, Father Roebeck, the pastor, blessed the new building and the parishioners furnished it with all the necessities of a home.

-In the course of the parish work the Fathers became convinced that the great need of the parish was a Catholic School.
+In the course of the parish work, the Fathers became convinced that the great need of the parish was a Catholic School.
 All construction for the school was completed on August 25, 1946, and four Franciscan Sisters of Christian Charity from Manitowoc, Wisconsin, were assigned to St. Theresa’s.
 They arrived on August 15, 1946, where the parishioners greeted them with leis, Hawaiian songs and dances with lots of good food.
 School opened on September 3, 1946 – the first Catholic school on the island of Kauai with 135 children attending the first four grades.
 A grade was added each year until the full elementary school was completed.